AAbravan/papers/journal.md

 #methodology
 we used an AMS (Allen et al 1999) to measure particle mass and chemical composition.

+#results
+we obsereved particle growth through coagulation and report the changing on the..

 #conclusion
 we made some groundbreaking discovery